 We are uniquely positioned to license, create, aggregate and distribute our blend of high-quality, original and exclusive content in a cost-effective manner to a global audience that increasingly demands interactive content that is available across social networks and delivered through various electronic devices.
 We offer our holographic entertainment to audiences through multiple platforms, including live events, television events and through personal virtual reality devices.

-We hold the exclusive global hologram projection distribution rights for all media for original holographic shows in which the holograms of Dean Martin, Bing Crosby, Billie Holiday, Tammy Wynette and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”
-These shows were developed for us in cooperation with HUSA Development Inc., a company affiliated with Alkiviades (Alki) David, our Chairman and Chief Executive Officer, and distributed pursuant to a license from Mr. David’s company, which is the exclusive patent license holder in the United States and Canada of the projection system technology for presenting holographic shows.
+We hold the exclusive global hologram projection distribution rights for all media for original holographic shows in which the holograms of Bing Crosby, Billie Holiday, and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”
 Our hologram technology has been used by major global brands, political campaigns and a network of theme parks to enhance audience engagement worldwide.
-We have collaborated with Universal Music Group to project current living artists in live hologram performances for stage and television, including Florida Georgia Line and The Band Perry with ABC Television (Disney) and Jimmy Kimmel Live!
+We have collaborated with Universal Music Group to project current living and deceased artists in hologram performances for stage and television.
 We also intend to produce holographic shows of live boxing, live mixed martial arts cage fights, live comedians in partnership with comedy clubs and live music concerts with Universal Music and Universal Music Latin America.

 We plan to begin rolling out our hologram theaters to a network of cinemas and theaters in prominent locations, each fitted with our patented hologram projection system to convert theaters to live hologram performance platforms.
-Our goal is to roll out up to 150 theater locations across North America and abroad to project both live and recorded, pre-produced “resurrection” shows.
+Our goal is to roll out up to 150 theater locations across North America, as well licensing our exclusive shows to international partners.

 Below is a breakdown of our hologram-related entertainment offerings.

 Holographic Content Distribution.
-We hold the exclusive hologram projection and distribution rights for all media for original holographic shows in which the holograms of famous deceased singers such as Dean Martin, Bing Crosby, Billie Holiday, Tammy Wynette and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”
-These shows are developed for Hologram USA Productions Inc. in cooperation with HUSA Development Inc., a company affiliated with Alkiviades (Alki) David, our Chairman and Chief Executive Officer, and distributed pursuant to a license from his company, the exclusive patent license holder in the United States and Canada of the projection system technology for presenting holographic shows.
-To date, no payments have been made to or by us pursuant to our distribution agreement with HUSA Development Inc.
+We hold the exclusive hologram projection and distribution rights for all media for original holographic shows in which the holograms of famous deceased singers such as Bing Crosby, Billie Holiday, and Jackie Wilson and comedians such as Bernie Mac, Red Foxx and Andy Kaufman perform for new live audiences, known as “resurrection shows.”